 Institut méditerranéen des métiers du patrimoine (I2MP)

-The Institut national du patrimoine (National Heritage Institute) and the Musée des civilisations de l’Europe et de la Méditerranée (MuCEM) - (Museum of European and Mediterranean Civilisations) joined forces in 2013 to create the Institut méditerranéen des métiers du patrimoine (Mediterranean Institute of Heritage Skills), dedicated to the training of heritage professionals and focusing on the challenges of a Mediterranean cultural heritage.
+The Institut national du patrimoine (National Institute of Cultural Heritage) and the Musée des civilisations de l’Europe et de la Méditerranée (MuCEM) - (Museum of European and Mediterranean Civilisations) joined forces in 2013 to create the Institut méditerranéen des métiers du patrimoine (Mediterranean Institute of Heritage Skills), dedicated to the training of heritage professionals and focusing on the challenges of a Mediterranean cultural heritage.
 The training programmes developed by the Inp cover all areas of conservation, restoration, management or mediation.
 Sessions last 3 days on average.

 Expertise and training for an international audience